Abdominal Aortic Aneurysm (AAA)

 Patients with asymptomatic AAA 5.5 cm or greater should be referred urgently via eRS to Vascular HOT clinic.
 We will triage these referrals and aim for an appointment within 2 weeks or next day for AAA over 7cm.’

-PLEASE NOTE THAT CURRENTLY VASCULAR HOT CLINIC CANNOT BE ACCESSED FROM PRIMARY CARE AND REFERRALS SHOULD BE MARKED URGENT.
+PLEASE NOTE THAT CURRENTLY THE VASCULAR HOT CLINIC CANNOT BE ACCESSED FROM PRIMARY CARE AND REFERRALS SHOULD BE MADE TO VASCULAR SURGEY, MARKED URGENT.
 THEY WILL THEN BE REVIEWED IN SECONDARY CARE AND BOOKED INTO A HOT CLINIC IF APPROPRIATE.

 Referrals for asymptomatic AAA < 5.5cm: